The online Comment window has expired

 • Default_avatar

-Irene Yamagata 11 months ago
+Irene Yamagata about 1 year ago

 Bill 95 and specifically 3.48.551.
 I hope you pass this bill and give the two year exemption for property taxes.
 Our unit at Lahaina Shores Hotel is still not habitable since we do not have water, etc. We continue to have to pay HOA dues even though our unit cannot be lived in.